willfurnass/sheffield_hpc/sharc/software/apps/ansys.rst

     fluent 2d -i flnt.inp -g -t8 -sge -mpi=intel -rsh -sgepe mpi-rsh

-The script requests 8 cores using the MPI parallel environment ''mpi-rsh'' with a runtime of 30 mins and 1G of real memory per core.
-The Fluent input file is ''flnt.inp''.
+The script requests 8 cores using the MPI parallel environment ``mpi-rsh`` with a runtime of 30 mins and 1G of real memory per core.
+The Fluent input file is ``lnt.inp``.

 Installation notes